 About

-What is the Livid Conference?
+What was the 2025 Livid Conference?

 Guests signing in to the networking event Angry Hour: Austin.

-Image from Angry Hour™ Austin 2025
+Image from LIVIDCON 2025

-Who is Hosting the Livid Conference?
+Who hosted the Livid Conference?

 Greater Good Studio has spent over 14 years using design to tackle social challenges.
 We’re a design firm who believes that how we design is just as important as what we deliver.
 We work exclusively with nonprofits, foundations, and government agencies to build more equitable approaches to creating change.
 We call ourselves Pissed-Off Optimists because we are keenly aware of the injustice in our society, AND we believe in what's possible when people with shared values work together.